Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 When you cloned your repository, Git set the default branch of the original repo as the upstream branch for your local default branch.
 This is preserved by the remote rename, which is why the default branch can still be updated from upstream with `git pull` and no additional arguments.

+### Git Forge Tools

 Alternatively, you can use the forge tool that corresponds to your git forge.
+You still clone and switch branches with Git as shown before.
-A single command, both forks the repository and sets up the git remotes for you.
+Then, you only need a single command to both fork the repository and set up the git remotes.

 ```
 gh repo fork --remote